pratham-aggr/Rebooting-Friends/README.md

 ![Alt Text](reboot_friends/images/emotions.png)

 The visualization offers a clear representation of the emotional range and tendencies of each character, which can reveal interesting patterns about their personalities and interactions.

 ---

+### Investigating the Impact of Relationships on Episode Ratings and Viewership in *Friends*

+In this section, we explore the relationship between episode ratings, viewership, and the presence of romantic relationships among characters in *Friends*.
+By performing **permutation testing**, we aim to determine whether certain factors, such as relationships between characters, influence the success of an episode in terms of viewership and ratings.

+#### 1. Viewership: First Half vs. Second Half of the Series

+We began by comparing the viewership of episodes in the first half of *Friends* (seasons 1-5) to the second half (seasons 6-10).
+Based on initial observations, we suspected that viewership was higher in the earlier seasons.
+To test this hypothesis, we performed a **permutation test** with the following hypotheses:

+- **Null Hypothesis**: Viewership between the first and second halves of the series does not differ systematically; any observed difference is due to random chance.
+- **Alternative Hypothesis**: Viewership of the first half of episodes is significantly higher than that of the second half.

+After conducting the permutation test, we found a **p-value of 0.001**, which suggests strong evidence that viewership was indeed higher in the first half of the series compared to the second half.
+This indicates that the observed difference is statistically significant, and could have implications for how we plan the pacing of episodes in the reboot.

+#### 2. Impact of Romantic Relationships on Episode Ratings

+Next, we investigated whether episodes where characters are in romantic relationships tend to have higher ratings than those where characters are not in relationships.
+In *Friends*, there are two key couples:

+- **Ross and Rachel**: In a relationship from Season 2, Episode 14 to Season 3, Episode 15.
+- **Monica and Chandler**: In a relationship from Season 4, Episode 24 to Season 10, Episode 18 (the end of the show).

+We compared episodes featuring these couples to episodes where no characters were in a relationship.
+The hypotheses for our **permutation test** were:

+- **Null Hypothesis**: There is no difference in average episode ratings between episodes with relationships ("Relationship" group) and episodes without relationships ("Single" group).
+- **Alternative Hypothesis**: Episodes with characters in relationships have higher ratings, on average, than those without relationships.

+The result of the permutation test yielded a **p-value of 0.038**, suggesting that episodes featuring at least two main characters in a romantic relationship tend to have higher ratings.
+While this doesn't establish a causal link between relationships and higher ratings, it does indicate an association.

+### Implications for the Reboot

+- **Viewership**: The significant difference in viewership between the first and second halves of *Friends* suggests that earlier seasons tended to attract more viewers.
+This insight can help guide decisions about pacing and structure for our reboot.

+- **Romantic Relationships**: The association between romantic relationships and higher ratings suggests that including relationship storylines in the reboot could help boost episode ratings.
+However, while the data suggests an association, it doesn't prove causality, so relationship dynamics should be thoughtfully integrated into the plot.

+These findings will play a crucial role in shaping the direction of our reboot, as we consider how to balance character relationships, pacing, and plot development to maximize engagement and viewership.

+---